leilawolfe/Langchain_vs_InHouseCode_Opinion_Piece/README.md

 Harness Engineering has been the focus of AI in 2026.
 How can we build a reliable and production grade framework around our LLM applications.
 Many have gravitated towards frameworks like LangChain, LangGraph, CrewAi and LlamaIndex.
 However, I argue that in many cases, it is more beneficial to use in house code.
 Tell a story here

+ Many senior engineers are actively moving away from heavy abstraction layers (like LangChain or LlamaIndex) in favor of writing lightweight, native, in-house API integrations

 ## Pro Frameworks:
 * Standardize workflows and tech stack across teams and developers
 * Quick to start up/Plug and play - Great for prototyping